Thursday 4 July 1940

 Canadian Homefront: The government is banning many US publications.
 Today, the New York Post and Chicago Tribune join 115 others.

-German Homefront: The German demobilize some troops to release them for industry.
+German Homefront: The German demobilize some troops to release them for industries that badly need workers.

 American Homefront: Sonja Henie, Norwegian skating champ, marries baseball executive Dan Topping in Chicago.